Laczen/zephyrmodules/zepboot/readme.md

 ## Why another bootloader ?

-MCUboot is a nice bootloader and the ideas behind it are really good, however some other parts need improvements.
+MCUboot is a nice bootloader and the ideas behind it are really good, however some other parts could use improvement.
 The main reason I decided to development ZEPboot are:

 a.
 The swap proces is wearing out flash to fast,